 with R through RStudio, available here.
 Obviously for many users RStudio offers

 a superior way to work, and as far as I know works with all of the material presented

 in these tutorials and with all the packages included.
-However, the
+(However, some of the

 miscellaneous scripts at the bottom of the LabDSV R page will cause RStudio to